 The team behind Bittrex has years of experience in cybersecurity.
 They use an elastic multistage wallet to secure the majority of users’ funds offline.
 On top of that, they’ve baked two-factor authentication into every important step of the trading process.

-Bitfinex outlines much of their security practices on their website.
+Bitfinex outlines much of its security practices on its website.
 They hold 99.5% of the platform’s funds offline in a multisignature wallet.
 They also back up the exchange’s database every day and keep a close eye on any suspicious trading activity.

 Both exchanges have been plagued by slow response times due to understaffed customer support teams, but it appears that they’ve turned this around.